Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công nghệ điều trị mới giúp người liệt 12 năm đi lại được, leo cả cầu thang - Ảnh 1.

-New treatment restores lost nerve connections between brain and spinal cord, allowing paralyzed person to walk again
+A new treatment has restored lost nerve connections between the brain and spinal cord, allowing a paralyzed person to walk again.

 The accident severely damaged Mr. Oskam’s spinal cord, leaving him paralyzed from the waist down.
 Because both legs were paralyzed, he lost the ability to walk.

 Mr. Oskam underwent two surgeries to implant electrodes into his brain and spinal cord.
 The electrodes will be controlled by artificial intelligence, helping to reconnect nerve signals.
-This will allow the brain to regain control over the spinal cord and leg movement.
+This will help the brain regain control over the spinal cord and leg movement.

 "When we met him, Mr. Oskam could not walk even one step due to a severe spinal injury," said Professor Jocelyn Bloch, a neurologist at EPFL.